backstage-technical-services/hub/docs/contributing/Development Workflow.md

 message to help anyone looking at the git history understand what's going on.

-> We enforce squashing and merging for all repositories to ensure we
+> We enforce squashing and merging for all repositories to prevent
-> keep a linear git history and prevent `master` from containing any
+> `master` from containing any merge commits, as this makes it hard to
-> merge commits as this make it hard to understand the history
+> understand the history, and ensure that it is linear.

 #### Quality Assurance